-When it comes to visual feasts, few countries will whet your appetite like Japan.
-From the natural beauty of its countryside, to its ancient castles, shrines, and temples, to boldly rising futuristic cityscapes, Japan is a country that every traveler should see in their lifetime.
+When it comes to visual feasts, few countries are as enticing as Japan.
+From the natural beauty of its countryside to its ancient castles, shrines, and temples, to boldly rising futuristic cityscapes, Japan is a country that every traveler should see in their lifetime.
 And the further you explore, the more that is waiting to be discovered — which is why we think you’ll love our country-intensive voyages to Japan.
 When you travel to Japan with us, you’ll see more of the amazing landmarks that make “The Land of the Rising Sun” such a stand-out destination.

-Whether you’re returning to Japan, or you’ve had the country on your bucket list for years, there’s a lot to take in.
+Whether you’re returning to Japan or you’ve had the country on your bucket list for years, there’s a lot to take in.
 That’s why we’ve collected a few of our favorite sights (both natural and man-made) that you won’t want to miss during your journey.
-Keep your eyes peeled and your camera at the ready — it’s time to discover the landmarks of Japan.
+So keep your eyes peeled and your camera at the ready — it’s time to discover the landmarks of Japan.

 Mount Fuji is one of Japan’s Three Holy Mountains alongside Tateyama and Mount Hakusan.
 It has also been a UNESCO World Heritage Site since 2013, though its influence and admiration can be traced as far back as the eighth century.

 Shibuya Crossing is one of those spots in a city that, even if you’ve never visited, you’ve no doubt seen in a film or photo.
-Think the Beatles’ Abbey Road crosswalk meets New York City’s Time Square.
-There’s something fascinatingly beautiful and impressive about watching locals and travelers alike make their way through Tokyo’s iconic scramble crossing, known as the busiest intersection in all of Japan (and possibly the world).
-It’s said up to 3,000 people, coming from all directions at once, make their way through Shibuya Crossing at a time — artfully maneuvering through the crowds to get to their destination.
+Think the Beatles’ Abbey Road crosswalk meets New York City’s Times Square.
+There’s something fascinatingly beautiful and impressive about watching locals and travelers make their way through Tokyo’s iconic scramble crossing.

-Of course, there’s a reason so many people use Shibuya Crossing every day, and it’s not to practice making their way through a crowd.
 This intersection is the heart of one of Japan’s busiest shopping districts and fashion centers.
 It’s also where you’ll find the statue of Hachikō — the Akita dog who went to the Shibuya train station every day to meet his master.
 When his master passed away in 1925, Hachikō continued to return to Shibuya daily.
-This faithful Akita dog is a legend in Japan, and is often held up as a true example of loyalty and fidelity.
+This faithful Akita dog is a legend in Japan.
+It is often held up as a true example of loyalty and fidelity.